41,000 fliers ‘bumped’ involuntarily in 2016, but recent United case is extreme example

 And then they were bumped off the flight involuntarily because the airline “oversold” the plane.

 They weren’t all dragged down the aisle to the horror of fellow passengers, like the man on United Airlines.
-But the Department of Transportation reports that .62 of every 10,000 passengers on U.S. airlines were “involuntarily denied boarding” in 2016.
-(There were nearly 660 million passengers on U.S. airlines last year.)
+But the Department of Transportation reports that 0.62 of every 10,000 passengers on U.S. airlines were “involuntarily denied boarding” in 2016, an improvement from 0.76 in 2015.
+(There were nearly 660 million passengers on U.S. airlines in 2016.)

+Nicole Mendez of Kansas City said footage of the United incident was so disturbing that she didn’t allow her children to watch it.

+“I don’t think it’s right,” Mendez said.
+And on involuntary bumping in general: “People paid for those seats.
+They should be allowed to sit in them.”

 There is nothing illegal about overbooking a plane.
 Airlines do it all the time because, statistically, they know there will be no-shows on every flight and it is in their economic interest to fill as many seats as they can.